On-street parking (no accessible bays) is available about:

 A carved stone exhibition is reached down four stone steps with a single handrail on the left.

-Nearest adapted toilet is about 350m away at:
+Nearest adapted toilet (where a changing places toilet is also available) is about 140m away at:

 Dunfermline Carnegie Library and Galleries